CONTACT US ABOUT THIS CRUISE

 How much is an Italian river cruise?

 A river cruise from Italy may initially seem expensive.
-However, you must consider the fact that many river cruises are all-inclusive.
-European Waterways’ cruises, for example, include an open bar, meals, transfers, and more.
+However, you must consider the fact that many luxury river cruises are all-inclusive.
+European Waterways’ luxury barge cruises, for example, include daily private (and often exclusive) excursions, an open bar, gourmet meals with wine pairings, private air-conditioned transfers, and more.

 FROM THE LOCK-KEEPER BLOG